There are a lot of times in the past when I thought about what would happen if suddenly, the gig industry goes away.

 Ah, one of the things I really hated when I was still working full-time was the fact that I had to wake up at six in the morning.
 Add to this the 1-2 hour commute to our office.

-I believe that I’m not alone with this.
+I believe that I’m not alone in this.
 Who doesn’t want to wake up and work anytime?

 This is one of the reasons why I believe freelancing will become a permanent thing.
 People will get attracted to this lifestyle especially when they tasted both and be able to compare freelancing and working full-time.